nikhan/go-fetch/README.md

 ```
-BenchmarkFetch              200000          18448 ns/op
+BenchmarkFetch	  			  200000	     17522 ns/op
-BenchmarkFetchParseOnce     10000000          177 ns/op
+BenchmarkFetchParseOnce		10000000	       169 ns/op
 BenchmarkNoFetch			20000000	       112 ns/op
+BenchmarkNoFetchNoCheck	   500000000	      3.14 ns/op
 ```

 The above benchmarks were run on a 2010 Macbook Pro. `BenchmarkFetch` is running `Fetch.Fetch()`.
 You can see that parsing the query every time can be costly.
-The second benchmark, `BenchmarkFetchParseOnce` compiles the query once with `Fetch.Parse()`.
-Finally `BenchmarkNoFetch` is testing the time it takes to do all of the assertions and checking one would need to do when accessing a deeply nested value.
+The second benchmark, `BenchmarkFetchParseOnce` compiles the query once with `Fetch.Parse()`.  `BenchmarkNoFetch` is testing the time it takes to do all of the assertions on a map of interfaces{}.
+Finally, `BenchmarkNoFetchNoCheck` is what happens when dealing with properly typed structs.